 Students on the Science Foundation Year study a combination of core and subject specific modules as part of an integrated degree programme.
 The combination of modules studied is tailored to the needs of the degree programme that students wish to progress onto after successful completion of the foundation year.

-Following successful completion of the course, students will then progress onto a full degree programme.
+Following successful completion of the Science Foundation Year, students will then progress onto the first undergraduate year of their chosen degree programme.
 This means students will study for a total of four years for a standard degree, or five years if they take an integrated Master’s degree.
-For more subject specific information, please visit the relevant foundation year course pages below.
+Students’ final awards upon graduating will reflect the full course title, for example “BSc Mathematics with Science Foundation Year”.
+For more subject specific information, please visit the relevant foundation year course pages.

 The Science Foundation Year is taught by academic and professional support staff at the University.
 Learning will be supported through a combination of lectures, seminars, tutorials making use of specialist teaching facilities and equipment.